mockery/mockery/README.markdown

 In unit tests, mock objects simulate the behaviour of real objects.
-They are commonly utilised to offer test isolation, to stand in for objects which do not yet exist, or to allow for the exploratory design of class APIs without requiring actual implementation.
+They are commonly utilised to offer test isolation, to stand in for objects which do not yet exist, or to allow for the exploratory design of class APIs without requiring actual implementation up front.

 The benefits of a mock object framework are to allow for the flexible generation of such mock objects (and stubs).
-They allow the setting of expected method calls and return values using a flexible API which is capable of capturing every possible real object behaviour in way that is as close as possible to a natural language description.
+They allow the setting of expected method calls and return values using a flexible API which is capable of capturing every possible real object behaviour in way that is stated as close as possible to a natural language description.

 Prerequisites
 -------------

-Mockery requires PHP 5.3 which is its sole prerequisite.
+Mockery requires PHP 5.3.
+In addition, it is strongly recommended to install the Hamcrest library (see below for instructions).

 Installation
 ------------

 The preferred installation method is via PEAR.
-Mockery is hosted by the Survivethedeepend.com PEAR channel:
+Mockery is hosted by the survivethedeepend.com PEAR channel:

     pear channel-discover pear.survivethedeepend.com
+    pear channel-discover hamcrest.googlecode.com/svn/pear
-    pear install deepend/Mockery
+    pear install --alldeps deepend/Mockery

 The git repository hosts the development version in its master branch.
 You may install this development version using:

     git clone git://github.com/padraic/mockery.git
     cd mockery
+    pear channel-discover hamcrest.googlecode.com/svn/pear
-    sudo pear install package.xml
+    sudo pear install --alldeps package.xml

-The above processes will install Mockery as a PEAR library.
+The above processes will install both Mockery and Hamcrest as PEAR libraries.

 Simple Example
 --------------